utkarsh-009/Unjumble-The-Word-Game/README.md

 2.)
 Time Limit: 60 seconds.

 3.)
-Press "Enter" or "Check" button to lock your answer.
+Press "Enter" or Click "Check" button to lock your answer.

 4.)
 For each correct answer: 10 points are awarded.